-Provided further that the provisious of subclause (2) of Article 74B of the Constitution shall also apply.
-(2) The Commission shall have the powers necessary to perform the functions and carry out the duties described in this section as well as the functions and duties prescribed for it under any other section of this Act or any other law in force in the Cook Islands.
+Provided further that the provisions of subclauses (2) to (5) of Article 74B of the Constitution shall also apply.

+(2) The Commission shall have the powers necessary to perform the functions and carry out the duties described in this section of the Act as well as the functions and duties prescribed for it under any other section of this Act or any other law in force in the Cook Islands.

 (3) The Commission shall, in respect of the departments of the Public Service, be responsible for -

-- (a) Reviewing the machinery of Government, including the allocation of functions to and between Departments, the desirability of or need for the creation of new Departments, and the amalgamation or abolition of existing Departments, and (subject to the provisions of any law in force in the Cook Islands) the extent and nature of controls exercised by any one Department over the operations of another Department: - (b) Reviewing the efficiency and economy of each Department, including the discharge by the departmental head of the responsibilities placed on him by section 8 of this Act: - (c) The provision of suitable office accommodation and the prescription and supervision of physical working conditions of all employees in the Public Service:

-(d) Approving and reviewing establishments of staff:.

-(e) Acting as the central personnel authority for the Public Service and carrying out such functions as are prescribed in this Act:

-(f) Prescribing basic training programmes and salary limits for qualifications and making recommendations to the Premier on the facilities necessary for the proper training of staff.
+- (a) Reviewing the machinery of Government including the allocation of functions to and between Departments, the desirability of or need for the creation of new Departments, and the amalgamation or abolition of existing Departments, and (subject to the provisions of any law in force in the Cook Islands) the extent and nature of controls exercised by any one Department over the operations of another Department: - (b) Reviewing the efficiency and economy of each Department, including the discharge by the departmental head of the responsibilities placed on him by section 8 or 9 of this Act: - (c) The provision of suitable office accommodation and the prescription and supervision of physical working conditions of all employees in the Public Service: - (d) Approving and reviewing establishments of staff: - (e) Acting as the central personnel authority for the Public Service and carrying out such functions as are prescribed in this Act: - (f) Prescribing basic training programmes and salary limits for qualifications and making recommendations to the Premier on the facilities necessary for the proper training of staff.

-4. Annual report - (1) The Commission shall as soon as practicable after the 31st day of March each year furnish a report to the Premier on the state of the efficiency and economy of the Public Service and on its own department's operations for the year ending with that date.
+4. Annual Report - (1) The Commission shall as soon as practicable after the Jist day of December each year furnish a report to the Premier on the state of the efficiency and economy of the Public Service and on its own department's operations for the year ending with that date.